ixvc/ixvc.github.io/_posts/2018-03-21-books-mage-wana-read.md

     Foundations for Programming Languages
 _

 I'll keep adding books to the list, in case I want them.
-The one with (*) has already been bought :) (*).
-It's important to note that, some of the books may not be upto the quality.
-I have checked most of them, but some bad books may have crept in.
+The one with (*) has already been bought.